Care Coordination Program

 Coordinating the care of a child with medical complexity is a big job: making countless appointments, ensuring that information is shared, working with the school system, dealing with supplies and equipment, talking with insurers, and finding helpful community resources.That takes knowledge, skill and a lot of time.
 Parents want the best for their kids, and coordinating care can be difficult and stressful.

-The Care Coordination Program is a new service in which a team from The Children’s Institute works with families to ensure that their medically complex children receive the services they need when they need them.
+The Care Coordination Program is a new service in which a team from The Children’s Institute works with families to ensure that their children with complex medical conditions receive the services they need when they need them.
 The team includes nurse care coordinators, health coaches and social workers, and is overseen by a physician.

 Depending on each family’s needs, care coordination can include: